siikamiika/mecab-translate/README.md

     # read below first
     ./server.py

-On Windows, mecab.exe must be set available in PATH.
-Linux package managers should do this by default.
+On Linux, MeCab must be installed separately.

 ## Use